p3732/arrival_film_analysis/src/chapter1 introduction.md

 He does so because Louise tells him that she knows about Hannah's early death through visions.
 Ian disagrees with Louise, blaming her for making the wrong choice to have a baby despite knowing how short Hannah will live.

-In the following it is discussed if this accusation of making a wrong choice is justified and what it reveals about the depiction of Free Will in ___Arrival___.
+In the following it is discussed if this accusation of making a wrong choice is justified by analyzing the depiction of Free Will in _Arrival_.
-Chapter 2 lays the groundwork by examining how throughout its story ___Arrival___ focuses on emotions of its characters.
+Chapter 2 lays the groundwork by examining how the movie focuses on its characters' emotions throughout the story.
-Chapter 3 focuses on communication, the movie's central theme.
+Chapter 3 focuses on communication, the _Arrival_'s central theme.
-In chapter 4 the two previous points are compared with the effects of the Heptapod language to see how ___Arrival___ portrays Free Will.
+In chapter 4 the two previous points are compared with the effects of the Heptapod language to see how the movie portrays Free Will.
 It also discusses the aforementioned accusation.
-Chapter 5 concludes by analyzing how ___Arrival___ uses the deterministic nature of movies for its narrative structure.
+Chapter 5 concludes with a brief summary of how _Arrival_ uses the deterministic nature of movies for its narrative structure.